angelr1076/Intent-Radar/README.md

 ## What this is

 Inbound Lead Signals is a signal-detection system.
-It watches selected public sources, evaluates posts using a set of rules, and surfaces only the ones that show **genuine intent** — the kind that usually precedes a buying decision.
+It watches selected public sources, evaluates posts using a set of rules, and surfaces only the ones that show **genuine intent**; The kind that usually precedes a buying decision.
 Every record is explainable and nothing is guesswork.

 ---